 A storage format for keeping back issues of documents.
 Microfilm is a 16mm or 35 mm film with reduced images of pages on it; microfiche is film cut into cards.
 Both microform formats require special devices in order to be viewed.
 Images of pages can be printed out.
 Microfilm and microfiche are arranged in our library according to their call numbers in cabinets near the Reference desk.
 We have multiple microform viewers on the second floor of the Library, including one that will create digital scans of the images, available for you to download.

 OneSearch is a "mega-database" that lets you search for articles, books, ebooks, videos, and more, all on one convenient platform.
 Search many databases at once using OneSearch.
 More about OneSearch »

 Library books that cannot be checked out.
 The reference collection consists of materials that are frequently used for general information (encyclopedias, dictionaries, handbooks, indexes, etc.).
 Reference books in the John Jay College library have blue tape on their spines.

-The desk on the second floor of the library where you come for assistance with your research.
+The desk on the upper floor of the library where you come for assistance with your research.
 You will always find reference librarians on duty there.

 References or Reference List

 A list of citations or references at the end of a book, article or website giving the sources used in its preparation.
 Giving adequate credit to sources, and in the proper format, is a requirement for academic writing.
 See Bibliography, Citation